 As we discussed earlier, every 2% increase of psi over 100 psi increases your energy costs by 1%.
 Every pipe system will have some pressure drop.
 There’s no way around it.
 Pressure drop is caused by the friction between your pipe and the air that runs through it.
 Frictionless pipe has not been invented yet, so pressure drop will always be present.
 The key is to minimize it as much as possible.

-a.
-Make sure you have the proper pipe size for the CFM, pressure, and length of your pipe system.
 The longer you go, the bigger the pipe will need to be.
 We have charts and excel spreadsheets that calculate pressure drop in piping.
 You can also look on-line for numerous pressure drop calculators.
-Make sure you include the equivalent length of fittings in your calculations, which brings me to “b.”
+Make sure you include the equivalent length of fittings in your calculations.

-b.
-Minimize the use of elbows and bends.
 An elbow counts as several feet (or possibly several hundred feet) of pipe when looking at pressure drop calculations.
 Sometimes you can’t avoid elbows because there are things in the way, but do your best to minimize them.
-For a more in depth discussion on it, look here.

 Get a professional installer.
 I know a lot of you are wrench turning experts, but there are important codes, regulations, and best practices that you probably won’t know.
 If you’re a car mechanic you get really good at it by fixing cars day after day after day.
 If you work on forklifts, you get good at it by fixing them constantly.
 I’m sure a skilled car mechanic can do a decent job a fixing a forklift.
 However, he won’t do the job as good as a forklift expert.
 It will take him longer and he won’t know all the little tricks that the forklift mechanic learned through experience.
 A pipe system should last decades if installed correctly.
 You want to install it and never worry about it again, and that’s why you need a professional compressed air pipe installer.